suguru03/yasuda-benchmark/README.md

-# yasuda-nyan
+# yasuda-benchmark

-`yasuda-nyan` has some benchmarks and code examples.
+`yasuda-benchmark` has some benchmarks and code examples.

 ```bash
 $ node ./ -c ./example/config